-A Community of Practice (COP) is a group of people who share a concern or a passion for something they do and who interact regularly to learn how to do it better.
+A Community of Practice (COP) is a group of people who share a concern or a passion for something they do, and who interact regularly to learn how to do it better.
 In 2004, New Hampshire joined the National Transition Community of Practice led by the IDEA Partnership.
-Short PowerPoint overview of the NH COP
+The statewide coordinating group has been meeting continuously since then.

 Capital Area: Meets the second Thursday of each month at the Walker Building on 21 South Fruit St in Concord.
 Email contact person.
 Email contact person at Concord High School

 Greater Seacoast: Email contact person at Strafford Learning Center to get meeting information or to get on the resource email list.

 Manchester: Email contact person at the Moore Center.

 Southwest: This COP is not currently meeting.
 However, the Monadnock Center for Successful Transitions (MCST) at Keene State College maintains an email list and shares periodic resource announcements.
 To get on the list, email the contact person at Keene State College.

 South Central NH: Email contact person at Gateways Community Services to get meeting information or to get on the resource email list.

 Start a Transition COP group in your part of the state!
 Please email a request.

 Regional resource lists compiled by local COPs.